-All you need to know: March equinox | EarthSky.org
+March equinox: All you need to know | EarthSky.org

-Although there’s nothing official about it, it’s traditional to say the upcoming March or vernal equinox signals the beginning of spring in the Northern Hemisphere and autumn in the Southern Hemisphere.
-This equinox does provide a hallmark for the sun’s motion in our sky, marking that special moment when the sun crosses the celestial equator going from south to north.
-The 2017 vernal equinox arrives on March 20 at 10:29 UTC.
-In the Northern Hemisphere, we’re enjoying earlier sunrises, later sunsets, softer winds, sprouting plants.
-Meanwhile, the opposite season – later sunrises, earlier sunset, chillier winds, dry and falling leaves – south of the equator.
-Follow the links below to learn more about this equinox.
+Although there’s nothing official about it, it’s traditional to say the March or vernal equinox signals the beginning of spring in the Northern Hemisphere and autumn in the Southern Hemisphere.
+This equinox does provide a hallmark for the sun’s motion in our sky, marking the passage of the sun across the celestial equator, going from south to north.
+The March 2019 equinox happens on March 20 at 21:58 UTC, which is 4:58 p.m.
+Central Daylight Time for us in the central U.S.; translate to your time zone.

-Where should I look to see signs of the equinox in nature?

-Does the sun rise due east and set due west at the equinox?
+In the Northern Hemisphere now, we’re enjoying earlier sunrises, later sunsets, softer winds, sprouting plants.
+Meanwhile, you’ll find the opposite season – later sunrises, earlier sunset, chillier winds, dry and falling leaves – south of the equator.

+For all of us on this March 2019 equinox, the full moon will come less than four hours after the equinox: on March 21 at 1:43 UTC.
+What’s more, this will be the final in a series of three full moon supermoons.

-What is an equinox?
-Each equinox and solstice is an astronomical event, caused by Earth’s tilt on its axis and ceaseless motion in orbit.
-The equinox is also an event you can think about as happening on the imaginary dome of our sky.
+The equinoxes and solstices are caused by Earth’s tilt on its axis and ceaseless motion in orbit.
+You can think of an equinox as happening on the imaginary dome of our sky.

-The Earth-centered view is that the celestial equator is a great circle dividing Earth’s sky into Northern and Southern Hemispheres.
+The Earth-centered view is that the celestial equator is a great circle dividing Earth’s sky into northern and southern hemispheres.
 The celestial equator wraps the sky directly above Earth’s equator.
 At the equinox, the sun crosses the celestial equator, to enter the sky’s Northern Hemisphere.

-The Earth-in-space view is that, because Earth doesn’t orbit upright, but is instead tilted on its axis by 23-and-a-half degrees, Earth’s Northern and Southern hemispheres trade places in receiving the sun’s light and warmth most directly, as Earth orbits the sun.
+The Earth-in-space view is that, because Earth doesn’t orbit upright, but is instead tilted on its axis by 23 1/2 degrees, Earth’s northern and southern hemispheres trade places in receiving the sun’s light and warmth most directly, as Earth orbits the sun.
 We have an equinox twice a year – spring and fall – when the tilt of the Earth’s axis and Earth’s orbit around the sun combine in such a way that the axis is inclined neither away from nor toward the sun.

 At the equinox, Earth’s two hemispheres are receiving the sun’s rays equally.
-Night and day are approximately equal in length.
-The word equinox comes from the Latin aequus (equal) and nox (night).
+Night and day are often said to be equal in length.
+In fact, the word equinox comes from the Latin aequus (equal) and nox (night).
+For our ancestors, whose timekeeping was less precise than ours, they likely did seem equal.
+But we today know it’s not exactly so.

-But, since Earth never stops moving around the sun, these days of equal sunlight and night will change quickly.
+Since Earth never stops moving around the sun, the position of the sunrise and sunset – and the days of approximately equal sunlight and night – will change quickly.

 The video below was the Astronomy Picture of the Day for March 19, 2014.
 APOD explained:

 At an equinox, the Earth’s terminator – the dividing line between day and night – becomes vertical and connects the north and south poles.
 The time-lapse video [below] demonstrates this by displaying an entire year on planet Earth in 12 seconds.
 From geosynchronous orbit, the Meteosat satellite recorded these infrared images of the Earth every day at the same local time.
 The video started at the September 2010 equinox with the terminator line being vertical.
-As the Earth revolved around the sun, the terminator was seen to tilt in a way that provides less daily sunlight to the northern hemisphere, causing winter in the north.
-As the year progressed, the March 2011 equinox arrived halfway through the video, followed by the terminator tilting the other way, causing winter in the southern hemisphere — and summer in the north.
-The captured year ends again with the September equinox, concluding another of billions of trips the Earth has taken — and will take — around the sun.
+As the Earth revolved around the sun, the terminator was seen to tilt in a way that provides less daily sunlight to the Northern Hemisphere, causing winter in the north.
+As the year progressed, the March 2011 equinox arrived halfway through the video, followed by the terminator tilting the other way, causing winter in the Southern Hemisphere – and summer in the north.
+The captured year ends again with the September equinox, concluding another of billions of trips the Earth has taken – and will take – around the sun.

-Where should I look to see signs of the equinox in nature?
+Where can you look to see signs of the equinox in nature?
+Everywhere!
 Forget about the weather for a moment, and think only about the daylight.
-In terms of daylight, the knowledge that spring is here – and summer is coming – is everywhere now, on the northern half of Earth’s globe.
+In terms of daylight, the knowledge that spring is here – and summer is coming – permeates the northern half of Earth’s globe.

-If you live in Earth’s Northern Hemisphere, you’ve likely been noticing the earlier dawns and later sunsets for some weeks now.

-Also notice the arc of the sun across the sky each day.
-You’ll find it’s shifting toward the north.
+Notice the arc of the sun across the sky each day.
+You’ll find that it’s shifting toward the north.
 Responding to the change in daylight, birds and butterflies are migrating back northward, too, along with the path of the sun.

 The longer days do bring with them warmer weather.
 People are leaving their winter coats at home.
 Trees are budding, and plants are beginning a new cycle of growth.
 In many places, spring flowers are beginning to bloom.